 One study found that sheep can survive on snow as the only water source.
 This hasn’t been studied in goats.

-Sheep and goat will do best with some sort of shelter in cold winter conditions.
+Sheep and goats will do best with some sort of shelter in cold winter conditions.
 Leave it open so they can go in and out at will.

 How Much Land Do I Need To Raise Goats Or Sheep?